FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_create-multiple-templates/readme.md

 This RPC can be used to create one or more new templates.

-Templates are parsed
-and written in parallel for better performance.
+Templates are parsed and written in parallel for better performance.
 If specified templates already exist, their configuration is replaced.
-Execution of the RPC is atomic - either all templates are successfully created or no changes are made in the UniConfig transaction.
+Execution of the RPC is atomic, meaning that either all templates are successfully created or no changes are made to the UniConfig transaction.

 RPC input fields:

-- **template-name**: Name of the created template.
+- `template-name` -  Name of the created template.
-- **yang-repository**: YANG schema repository used for parsing of template configuration.
+- `yang-repository` - YANG schema repository used to parse template configuration.
+The default value is `latest`.
-  Default value: `latest`.
-- **template-configuration**: The entire template configuration.
+- `template-configuration` - The entire template configuration.
-- **tags**: List of template tags that are written on the specified paths in all created templates.
+- `tags` - List of template tags written on the specified paths in all created templates.
 A specified tag type must be prefixed with the `template-tags` module name based on RFC-8040 formatting of identityref.

 RPC output fields:

-- Successful response: Returns http status code 200 without fields.
+- Successful response: Returns HTTP status code 200 with no fields.

-- Failed response: Returns http status code 400-500 and error with the following fields:
+- Failed response: Returns HTTP status code 400&ndash;500 and an error with the following fields:
-  - **error-type** : Type of the error.
+  - `error-type` - Error type.
-  - **error-tag** : Tag of the error, also determining http status code.
+  - `error-tag` - Error tag, also determines HTTP status code.
-  - **error-message** : Description of the error that occurred during application of template.
+  - `error-message` - Description of the error that occurred when the template was applied.
-  - **error-info** : Additional information related to error.
-For example: node identification, topology identification.
+  - `error-info` - Additional information related to the error.
+For example, node identification, topology identification.

-Only **template-name** and **template-configuration** are mandatory fields.
+Mandatory fields are `template-name` and `template-configuration`.

 ## RPC examples

 ### Successful example

-Successful creation of templates.
+Successfully creating templates.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/template-manager:create-multiple-templates' \